Component catalog

 Overview

-- Platform surfaces show where operators and integrations enter DALP.
+- Platform surfaces show where operators and integrators enter DALP.

-- Infrastructure services show how workflows execute, sign, connect to EVM networks, index chain activity, and resolve feed inputs.
+- Infrastructure services show how workflows run, sign transactions, connect to EVM networks, index chain activity, and resolve feed inputs.

-- Asset contracts show the token model and on-chain controls.
+- Asset contracts show the on-chain rules the asset enforces.

-- Token features show extensions attached to each asset.
+- Token features show extensions that attach to individual tokens.

-- Capabilities show addon workflows around distribution, settlement, treasury control, sales, and signed market data.
+- Capabilities show addon workflows for distribution, settlement, treasury control, token sales, and signed market data.

 How to read the component model

-Read the model as a routing map, not a reference page or deployment runbook.
-Each layer points to the detail page that explains its responsibilities, boundaries, and linked component pages.
+Read the model as a routing map, not a deployment runbook.
+Each entry points to the detail page that covers its responsibilities and boundaries, with links to related component pages.

 For example:

-- To review who can start an asset lifecycle workflow, use the platform layer.
+- To see who can start an asset lifecycle workflow, use the platform layer.

 - To trace how a submitted workflow becomes signed EVM transactions and indexed state, use the infrastructure layer.

-- To check what rules the token enforces on-chain, use asset contracts and token features.
+- To check what rules the token enforces on-chain, start with asset contracts and token features.

 - To understand an addon such as XvP settlement or issuer-signed scalar feeds, use capabilities.

-Operators, issuers, custody providers, RPC providers, feed sources, payment providers, and market venues own the off-platform policies, provider configurations, operating procedures, and legal obligations named in the external-scope column.
+Operators, issuers, custody providers, RPC nodes, feed sources, payment networks, and market venues own the off-platform policies, configurations, operating procedures, and legal obligations named in the external-scope column.

-A regulated workflow usually crosses several layers.
+A regulated workflow usually crosses several areas.
 Issuing or transferring an asset may start in the Console or Platform API, pass through authorization and durable execution, request custody signing, call SMART Protocol contracts, apply token features, and emit events for audit and read models.
+When you need to diagnose or extend a workflow, this catalog tells you which component to open first.

 Choose the right detail page